 (Taken from ‘Working Together to Safeguard Children’ 2015, HM Government)

 At St. Aldhelm’s Church Primary School we fully recognise our roles and responsibilities for child protection.
 Our children have the right to protection, regardless of age, gender, race, culture or disability.
 They have a right to be safe in our school.
 We use consistent, fair and thorough recruitment and selection procedures that aim to deter, reject or identify people who might abuse children and young people and to ensure that those recruited are suitable to work with them.
 Our Safeguarding policies apply to all staff, governors and volunteers working in our school.
-They follow statutory guidance issued by HM Government: 'Working Together to Keep Children Safe', (March 2015); Keeping Children Safe in Education (September 2019); The Prevent Duty (July 2015).
+They follow statutory guidance issued by HM Government: 'Working Together to Safeguard Children', (July 2018); Keeping Children Safe in Education (September 2022); The Prevent Duty (July 2015).

-Our Designated Safeguarding Lead for Child Protection is Mrs Pippa Cohen.
-The Deputy Designated Officers are Mrs Amanda Phillips and Miss Tonia Horgan.
+Our Designated Safeguarding Lead is Mrs Pippa Cohen.
+The Deputy Designated Safeguarding Lead is Mrs Amanda Phillips.
 Our Safeguarding Governor is Mr Tom Miller.